Brabho/Varphp/README.md

 ### Description
 PHP mini MVC Pattern.
 (Model View Controller)

 Only MVC nothing else.
 Its not a framework.
+You can say it is a Kernel.

 No Library or Class or Functions Added.
 Use `HelperClass` Instead.